The many routes to the ubiquitous Bradley-Terry model: Discussion

 \subsubsection{Sports ranking}

-The Bradley-Terry model is frequently employed in analysis of sports competitions.
+The Bradley--Terry model is frequently employed in analysis of sports competitions.
 Indeed, the original work by \citet{zermelo1929berechnung} was an analysis of competitive chess.
-Many times the choice of the Bradley-Terry model for sports ranking may be based on its familiarity in the context, or perhaps on an informal version of the definitional simplicity motivations of Sections \ref{sec: simplicity1} and \ref{sec: simplicity2}.
-However, a more principled motivation for its application could rest in its status as the unique statistical pairwise comparison model for which the number of wins is a sufficient statistic.
-Taking the number of wins as the defining ranking measure in balanced sports tournaments is a strong norm and was axiomatised in \citet{rubinstein1980ranking}.
-It is then natural to generalise this principle by maintaining wins as a sufficient statistic to unbalanced tournaments, where competitors may play differing number of matches against differing opponents of varying strength.
+Many times the choice of the Bradley--Terry model for sports ranking may be based on its familiarity in the context, or perhaps on an informal version of the definitional simplicity motivations of Sections \ref{sec: simplicity1} and \ref{sec: simplicity2}.
+However, a more principled motivation for its application could rest in its status as the unique statistical pairwise comparison model for which the number of wins is a sufficient statistic (Section \ref{sec: sufficient statistic}).
+Taking the number of wins as the defining ranking measure in balanced sports tournaments is a strong norm and was axiomatized in \citet{rubinstein1980ranking}.
+It is then natural to generalize this principle by maintaining wins as a sufficient statistic to unbalanced tournaments, where competitors may play differing number of matches against differing opponents of varying strength.

-This perspective also provides a natural way to extend the principle to situations where it is points rather than wins that are taken as the determinating data in round-robin tournaments, allowing for result outcomes other than win/loss.
+This perspective also provides a natural way to extend the principle to situations where it is points rather than wins that are taken as the determining data in round-robin tournaments, allowing for result outcomes other than win/loss.
 Taking points as a sufficient statistic provides a principled motivation to the use of the ties model of \citet{davidson1970extending} for unbalanced tournaments in sports where the number of points on offer for a draw is half that for a win, or in employing David Firth's alt-3 model \citep{Firth2022Alt3} for soccer, where the norm is 3 points for a win and 1 for a draw.